 CoolSculpting® is often used to decrease abdominal fat.
 It is less expensive and less invasive than liposuction but may not remove quite as much fat.
 The treatment kills around 20%-25% of fat cells within the treated area.
 Depending on your goals, you may want a course of two or three treatments.

 CoolTone™ uses “Active Magnetic Pulse” to contract and strengthen the muscles.
 While you may strengthen your muscles through exercise, some muscle groups may lag or not gain strength as quickly as you would like.
-CoolTone™ speeds the process.
+CoolTone™ speeds up the process.

 It is a non-invasive, non-surgical procedure.